espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/86box_demo/README.md

 # 86box_demo Example

-A GUI demo designed for smart control panel which is usually used fo rwall-mounted 86 type box. **Note that this example is only applicable to 480 x 480 LCD.**
+A GUI demo designed for smart control panel which is usually used fo wall-mounted 86 type box. **Note that this example is only applicable to 480 x 480 LCD.**

 ## How to use example